UCSBRoboticsClub/ucsbroboticsclub.github.io/_projects/Viacar-2013.md

 Radio
 =====
-This robot was the first of the club's Viacar/Grand PrIEEE robots to use a nRF24L01P radio module for remote control.
+This robot was the first of the club's Viacar/Grand PrIEEE robots to use an nRF24L01P radio module for remote control.
 This allowed the robot to be easily brought back to the starting line when it lost the track.

 Results
 =======